bautheac/FFresearch/README.md

 ### Breakpoints

-The ‘breakpoints’ dataset is a helper dataset that provides the times series for the variables breakpoints used to construct the variables that in turn allow the construction of the portfolios and asset pricing factors above-mentioned:
+The `breakpoints` dataset is a helper dataset that provides the times series for the variables breakpoints used to construct the variables that in turn allow the construction of the portfolios and asset pricing factors abovementioned:

     #>    variable frequency percentile period   value
     #> 1:     size     month # positive 202104 1142.00